TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Find a good way to handle duplicate materials between mods.
 We just going to resort to conditions?
     * Might need to make recipes directly referencing materials automatically disable if the material is not found
+    * A way to redirect an old material ID to a new one would be good, textures support it
 * Texture generators

 ## Long term content